The best independent guide to Portugal

 Related articles: Sintra introduction – Day trip to Sintra

-When you say “Vila Nova de Milfontes” to the Portuguese they generally responded with “wow/beautiful”, and this is from a people who are used to their magnificent coastlines.
+When you mention “Vila Nova de Milfontes” to the Portuguese they generally respond with “wow” or “beautiful”, and this is from a people who are accustomed to their stunning coastlines.

-Vila Nova de Milfontes is at the centre (heart) of the wild and rugged Alentejo coastline, a coastline of powerful seas, windswept landscapes and vast beaches.
-This is a destination if you love the raw beauty of nature and are an outdoors person, enjoying activities such as, hiking, cycling or surfing.
+Vila Nova de Milfontes is at the heart of the wild and rugged Alentejo coastline, a region of powerful seas, windswept landscapes and vast beaches.
+This is a destination if you love the raw beauty of nature or are an outdoors person, enjoying activities such as hiking, cycling or surfing.

-The Portuguese adore Vila Nova de Milfontes, and during their short summer holidays (mid-July and August), it is transformed into bustling and lively resort.
-Outside of this season, it is a peaceful and calm destination.
+The Portuguese love Vila Nova de Milfontes, and during their summer holidays (mid-July and August), it is transformed from a peaceful village into a bustling and lively resort.
+Outside of the summer season, it is relaxing and calm.

 Related articles: Vila Nova de Milfontes introduction

 Lagos is one of the finest holiday destinations on the Algarve coastline, and combines a vibrant city and glorious beaches.

 Lagos is on the picturesque western Algarve, a coastline formed of towering sandstone cliffs, vast expanses of golden sands and hidden cove beaches.
 These beaches near Lagos, such as the Praia Dona Ana, are considered as some of the best in the country, while south of Lagos is the beautiful Ponte da Piedade headland.